wbmattis2/digital-response-generator/README.md

 Please ensure that all of the static pages you have uploaded to your media library are .pdf files in "Statement" size and "Portrait" orientation.
 If you are using a Table of Contents image, ensure that it is a .png or .jpg file.
 If all else fails, feel free to contact me (Benny) with a description of the situation.
 Contact information can be found on [my GitHub profile](https://github.com/wbmattis2).

 ## Software Used

 [TCPDF](https://tcpdf.org/docs/license/) is available under the GNU Public License 3.0; [FPDI](https://www.setasign.com/products/fpdi/about/) is available to use under the MIT license.

 The version of TCPDF used in this plugin has been modified; some files unnecessary for the plugin's functionality have been removed, and line 21579 has been altered.
 The modification consisted of adding "-.35" to the `$tw` value assignment in the definition of `addTOC()`.
 Without this fix, the table of contents extends to the right edge of the page, ignoring the right margin.
 The fix limits the width of the table of contents so that it doesn't extend to the end of the page; this artificial margin can be adjusted by increasing or decreasing the extra value subtracted from `$tw`.

+More information about the Neon CRM API can be found at (https://developer.neoncrm.com/).

 ## Special Thanks

 Special thanks to [Catholic Volunteer Network](https://catholicvolunteernetwork.org/) and [Perisphere Media](https://perispheremedia.com/) for their involvement and feedback in design, development, and deployment.